 To display a full image and animate the view transition using hero animations, you can use the following steps:

-3. Declare a namespace with @Namespace to support the hero animation.
+to support the hero animation. - Attach the

-4. Attach the matchedTransitionSource modifier to the excerpt mode card view.
+modifier to the excerpt mode card view. - Attach the

 By completing these steps, SwiftUI will automatically generate a smooth hero animation, expanding the selected cafe item into a full-screen image when tapped.